faucetsdn/daq/README.md

 After an initial test-install run, edit `local/system.conf` to specify the network adapter name(s) of the device adapter(s) or external physical switch.
-If the file does not exist, it will be populated with a default version on system start with defaults that use the internal _faux_ test client: This is recommened the first time around as it will test the install to make sure everything works properly.
+If the file does not exist, it will be populated with a default version on system start with defaults that use the internal _faux_ test client: This is recommended the first time around as it will test the install to make sure everything works properly.
 The various options are documented in the configuration file itself.
-Note that the file folows "assignment" semantics, so the last declaration of a variable will be the only one that sticks.
+Note that the file follows "assignment" semantics, so the last declaration of a variable will be the only one that sticks.
 (The `local/` subdirectory contains all information local to the DAQ install, such as configuration information or cloud credentials.)

 ## Network Configurations

-There are three variants of network configuraiton available to test devices.
+There are three variants of network configuration available to test devices.
 The recommended course is to start with the simplest (software emulation), and progress forward as required by the specific project.
 Details on required configuration options are in the config file.